Table Of Contents

 The high g-force does not damage the algae cell structure.

 Industrial algae centrifuges primarily have all stainless steel fluid contact.
 This corrosion-resistant material allows the harvesting of saltwater algae on a commercial scale.
-For algae cultivated in seawater, an all stainless steel centrifuge (food grade) is recommended.
+An all-stainless steel centrifuge (food grade) is recommended for algae cultivated in seawater.

 Algae Centrifuges offer multiple advantages over conventional filters or open bowl centrifuges.
 Following is a list of some of these benefits.